 If employees found most of the garbage from a spring cleaning project came from a singular location in a warehouse, this may be a sign to managers a convenient trash bin is necessary.
 Inventory Operations Consulting LLC said individual sorting activities should lead to long-term solutions.
 Once a retailer gets a warehouse space clean and orderly it needs to take steps to ensure it stays that way.

 This is a chance to introduce new responsibilities or cleaning schedules.
-Data collection devices that can increase productivity show the benefits of a clean, efficient warehouse demonstrate the value of order and helps managers hold employees to new ideas.
+Data collection devices that can increase productivity show the benefits of a clean, efficient warehouse and demonstrate the value of order while helping managers hold employees to new ideas.